hakhyun0615/Numpy/README.md

 # Numpy Operations
-This repository contains notes and examples on various Pandas operations.
+This repository contains notes and examples on various Numpy operations.

 ### Creation
 - Creation from a List